MarieGotthardt/id2223-lab2/README.md

 ## Description of our System
 In this assignment, we fine-tuned a pre-trained transformer model (Whisper small) for Swedish speech recognition, following this blogpost: [Fine-Tune Whisper For Multilingual ASR with 🤗 Transformers](https://huggingface.co/blog/fine-tune-whisper) by Sanchit Gandhi.
 Furthermore, we created a serverless UI that utilizes our model.
 Our system consists of the following pipelines:

-- Feature Pipeline (only required CPU)
+- Feature Pipeline (only requires CPU)
-- Training Pipeline (required GPU)
+- Training Pipeline (requires GPU)
 - Inference Pipeline

 ## Experiments for Performance Optimization